SNES 1CHIP RGB Amp Bypass – DIY Amp

 WARNING: This mod is only for the 1CHIP systems, as the motherboards for different SNES revisions will be different and the pins will not match up.
 RGB-bypassing the older systems will most likely not make a difference anyway.
 Per Tim Worthington (creator of the NESRGB): “The original Super Nintendo/Famicom video chip does low pass filtering on the RGB video before it gets out to the pins.
 The 1 chip version doesn’t do this, that’s why the video from this console looks better.
 I don’t think replacing the video driver circuit would make any difference.”

 Also, this mod is invasive, as you are required to remove pins of an existing chip.
 I don’t recommend this for beginners.
-If you’d like this mod performed for you, click here for Retrofixes mod service and select the Deluxe service.
+If you’d like this mod performed for you, I recommend looking for local, reputable modders.

 Tools / Parts Needed: